-Curriculum Development PE lessons always begin with a recap from the previous lesson's learning.
+PE lessons always begin with a recap from the previous lesson's learning.
 It continues with a clear explanation of the purpose and benefit of a warm-up, then the warm-up is delivered, usually consisting of pulse-raising activities such as different forms of running with different movements, also included are basic stretches.
-The Curriculum Development then aims to provide teaching staff with teacher led tasks that improve basic skills for the different Sports, Gymnastics, Dance and Outdoor Adventurous Activities.
-PE Development Ltd staff also give clear demonstrations to enable the development of the children’s technique for the different Sports, Gymnastics, Dance and Outdoor Adventurous Activities.
-Most PE Curriculum Development lessons will culminate with a competitive game, either challenging individuals against one another or in a team scenario.
-Also included in the PE Professional Development is how to differentiate tasks and equipment to maximise the learning and successful outcomes from all children, and finally, PE Development will suggest progression activities for the less able and more gifted.
-The PE lesson culminates with a recap of the learning that was present in the lesson, aligning learning outcomes on the portable whiteboard with children’s knowledge and answers.
+Lessons include differentiated tasks and equipment to maximise the learning and successful outcomes from all children, as well as progression activities for the less able and more gifted.
+The PE lesson will culminate with a recap of the learning that was present in the lesson, aligning learning outcomes on the portable whiteboard with children’s knowledge and answers.

-- Teachers gained a clear understanding for a structure to every PE lesson, Explanation, Warm-up, Skill based activities and Competitive Game situations.
+- Our teachers at HJS have a clear understanding for a structure to every PE lesson, Explanation, Warm-up, Skill based activities and Competitive Game situations.

-- Explain and reinforce the purpose of a warm-up and mention names of muscles and associated stretches, especially in KS2.
+- Explain and reinforce the purpose of a warm-up and mention names of muscles and associated stretches.

 - Ensure the warm-up is related to the lesson content, it could also be a recap from the previous PE lesson.

-- The importance of creating a ‘learning environment’ in PE, it is recommended that staff wear PE kit, or at least trainers.
+- Understand the importance of creating a ‘learning environment’ in PE, the school recommends that staff wear PE kit, or at least trainers.

 - Try to incorporate a fitness element to all PE lessons and don’t be afraid to have an element of competition.